Corvusoft/restbed/README.md

 > It's akin to embedding NGINX into your companies own product line.
 >                                                       -- Solutions Architect, Bellrock Technology

-We love hearing about the creative ways you guys and girls use Restbed.
-Why not spare a few minutes and share your [passion](https://github.com/Corvusoft/restbed/wiki).

 ## Features

 |                                                              Feature                                                                |                                           Description                                           |